zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 ## C++

+* 【2025-10-02】[brave / brave-core](https://github.com/brave/brave-core) - Core engine for the Brave browser for mobile and desktop.
+For issues https://github.com/brave/brave-browser/issues
 * 【2025-09-30】[mhogomchungu / media-downloader](https://github.com/mhogomchungu/media-downloader) - Media Downloader is a Qt/C++ front end to yt-dlp, youtube-dl, gallery-dl, lux, you-get, svtplay-dl, aria2c, wget and safari books..
 * 【2025-09-29】[luanti-org / luanti](https://github.com/luanti-org/luanti) - Luanti (formerly Minetest) is an open source voxel game-creation platform with easy modding and game creation
 * 【2025-09-25】[Byrom90 / XeUnshackle](https://github.com/Byrom90/XeUnshackle) - Custom Xbox 360 app designed to be used with the Xbox360BadUpdate exploit.
 Applies a set of HV/Kernel patches & loads the Dashlaunch system module (launch.xex).